Block pages

 Triggers for block pages

-The specific triggers for displaying block pages are shown in the table below:
+The user actions [events] that trigger block pages to be displayed are shown in the table below:

 |